 1) Art that is of photographic origin, made with the help of computer software.
 This category includes composites, digital paintings, and special effects.
 Some minor elements of composite images may include stock imagery however, the main subject and major component parts must be original works by the entrant.
 Techniques in blending and digital manipulation must be applied and lead to the creation of a unique work of art.
+Al or similar processes are not an accepted Process.

-H. Illustrative (Open)
+H. Illustrative or MasterIllustrative (Open)

-- 1) Images representing an alternative type of creativity, photography, and/or not meeting the requirements of any other category. - 2) Any entry that does not fit into another category can go here.
+1) Images representing an alternative type of creativity, photography, and/or not meeting the requirements of any other category.

+2) Any entry that does not fit into another category can go here.